adventure-portal/adventure-portal.github.io/index.md

 ![](images/milestone2-3.PNG)

-## Milestone 3: Filtering/Search, Favorite adventures, Adventure details
+## Milestone 3: Filtering and Search, Favorite adventures, Adventure details
 The objective of Milestone 3 is to implement a saving feature so users can save their favorite adventures, connect the user's favorite activities from the data model to display on their profile, and also to add a page that will allow user's to add their own adventures.
 More work will be done on the UI as well.
 Milestone 3 will begin on April 27, 2017 and will end on May 9, 2017.

 The following pages were implemented: